Should I grow my business?

 - increased staff turnover - for example, if staff are given extra work, their morale could drop, their productivity could decrease or they could leave your business

-If you're ready, follow some tried and tested tips to help you prepare your business for growth.
+Follow some tried and tested tips to help you prepare your business for growth.

 Types of business growth: rapid and organic